underworldcode/underworld3/README.md

   - [ ] rejig a few models top down ...
   - [ ] audit the petsc / petsc4py features corresponding to uw ones
   - [ ] Can we get early into TS (TS-lite)
+  - [ ] (Build a gLucifer equivalent for the DM - as generic as possible)